Telling Tales FAQ

 Where are the washrooms?

-Washrooms can be found in the Westfield parking lot, beside the Summer Stage, in the Large Meadow and at Rockton.
+Washrooms can be found in the Westfield parking lot (just before the main Entrance), beside the Summer Stage, in the Large Meadow and at Rockton.

-Is it difficult for seniors, children in strollers, and the handicapped to get around?
+Is it difficult for seniors, children in strollers, and people with disabilities to get around?

 The Village is a living history museum of over 35 historical buildings depicting a variety of time periods.
 The landscape is flat, and roads and paths are fine gravel.
 Many buildings enjoy the use of ramps.
 Other buildings are at ground level or have a couple of stairs.